-The General Plan may be amended by Resolution pursuant to provisions of Section 8, page 171 of the General Plan.
-Article 6 of the State Government Code also establishes criteria for a General Plan Amendment and it has been determined that a recommendation by the Planning Commission and approval by the City Council is required to change the existing land use designation from Transit Oriented District: Neighborhood to Residential Neighborhood.
+The General Plan may be amended by Resolution pursuant to provisions of Section 8 (Implementation), page 171 of the General Plan.
+Article 6, Section 65350-65362 of the State Government Code also establishes criteria for a General Plan Amendment.
+This includes completing consultation with Native American Tribes listed with the Native American Heritage Commission.
+The final action is with the approval by the City Council to change the existing land use designation of the subject parcels from "Transit Oriented District: Neighborhood" to "Residential Neighborhood."

-The Pomona Zoning Ordinance (PZO) may be amended pursuant to Sections 65853-65857, inclusive, of the State Government Code.
-A recommendation by the Planning Commission and approval by the City Council is required to add the new Small Lot Residential regulations to the PZO.
+The Pomona Zoning Ordinance (PZO) may be amended by Ordinance pursuant to Sections 65853-65857, inclusive, of the State Government Code.
+This proposal includes adding a new section to the existing Zoning Ordinance related to Small Lot Residential subdivisions.
+Approval by the City Council is required to add the new Small Lot Residential regulations to the PZO.

-Section .571 of the PZO establishes criteria for a Change of Zone and requires a recommendation by the Planning Commission and approval by the City Council to change the existing zone from C-4 (Highway Commercial) to the new Small Lot Residential zone.
+The City's Official Zoning map may be amended pursuant to Section .571 of the PZO with criteria for a Change of Zone.
+A map amendment requires approval by the City Council to change the existing zone from C-4 (Highway Commercial) to the new Small Lot Residential zone.